Senior Enlisted Advisor to the Chairman: Service senior enlisted advisors

 Although Army and Marine headquarters from battalions and regiments, up to divisions, to corps, army headquarters and higher, have traditionally each had a sergeant major; and Navy and Coast Guard vessels have traditionally each had a command master chief or chief of the boat; the services' national headquarters generally had no counterpart position.
 The Marine Corps was the exception, having a sergeant major from 1801 until 1946, and a sergeant major of the Marine Corps from 23 May 1957 onwards, as the senior enlisted advisor to the commandant of the Marine Corps.

 The other services followed during the Vietnam War, creating the counterpart positions of sergeant major of the Army in 1966, master chief petty officer of the Navy and chief master sergeant of the Air Force in 1967, and master chief petty officer of the Coast Guard in 1969.
 The National Guard established its own equivalent position, senior enlisted advisor to the chief of the National Guard Bureau, in 2003.
 The chief master sergeant of the Space Force was established in 2020.
 The positions are generically or collectively referred to as "senior enlisted advisors" ("SEAs").
-Only one soldier, sailor, marine, airman, guardian, or coast guardsman can hold that rank at any one time; moreover, the position's singularity is not deemed to prevent the technical overlap of a few weeks while a recently "retired" SEA remains legally on active duty for the duration of his accrued back-leave, known as "transitional leave").
+Only one soldier, sailor, marine, airman, guardian, or coast guardsmen can hold that rank at any one time; moreover, the position's singularity is not deemed to prevent the technical overlap of a few weeks while a recently "retired" SEA remains legally on active duty for the duration of his accrued back-leave, known as "transitional leave").
 Each advises his or her service chief (chief of staff of the Army, commandant of the Marine Corps, chief of naval operations, chief of staff of the Air Force, chief of space operations, and commandant of the Coast Guard) and other senior service leaders on all enlisted matters, makes decisions affecting enlisted personnel and their families, and is often invited to testify before Congress.